-Raking leaves (or doing any kind of yard work, for that matter) has become my substitute for meditation – a practice that I’ve not yet been able to completely fall in love with.
+Raking leaves (or any form of yard work, for that matter) has become my substitute for meditation – a practice that I’ve not been able to completely fall in love with yet.
 I’m never quite sure what I’m supposed to be doing while I sit in silence with my legs folded beneath me.

-I’ve read Jon Kabat-Zinn’s book, Wherever You Go, There You Are, (Amazon Associate link) and I’ve even taken some classes devoted to the practice.
-Nevertheless, I know I’m not the only one who struggles with finding a groove; it’s a pretty common point of frustration for newbies.
+I’ve read Jon Kabat-Zinn’s book, Wherever You Go, There You Are (Amazon Associate Link), and I’ve even taken some classes devoted to the practice, but it’s never felt natural to me.
+And I know I’m not the only one who struggles with finding a groove; it’s a pretty common point of frustration for newbies.

 At the entrance to our driveway, we have a large maple tree.
-Its leaves are enormous (some could probably wrap around my head completely), and in the fall it drops those gigantic leaves like a confetti machine, completely covering the driveway.
-I learned the hard way during our first year living here that when heavy rains and cold temperatures collide, it becomes a sheet of ice.
-And sliding down my driveway is not how I like to start the morning.
+Its leaves are enormous (some could probably wrap around my head completely), and in the fall, it drops its gigantic leaves like a confetti machine, completely covering the driveway.
+I learned the hard way during our first year here that when the heavy rains and cold temperatures collide, the driveway becomes a sheet of ice (and sliding down my driveway is not how I like to start the morning).

 In the 20 minutes it took me to rake the leaves out of the driveway and spread them beneath the trees on either side, my mood had lightened significantly, not to mention that I had accumulated a few more minutes of physical activity in the process.
 Not too shabby when my primary purpose had simply been to minimize the likelihood of the driveway becoming a slip-n-slide in the wintry weeks to come.